j4v3l/WindowsServer-Lab/Demo/README.md

 cd Demo/Scripts

 # Deploy the complete Asgard Technologies environment (25 VMs!)
+# You'll be prompted for secure passwords during deployment
 .\Deploy-AsgardLab.ps1 -VMPath "C:\VMs\Asgard" -ISOPath "C:\path\to\WindowsServer.iso"
 ```

+### **🔒 Security Requirements**

+The deployment script will prompt you for:

+- **Safe Mode Password**: For domain controller recovery
+- **Default User Password**: For all 25 Norse mythology user accounts

+All passwords are handled securely with no hardcoded credentials.

 ### **What You Get**